 B.L.S., Arizona State University

 John Misner is a veteran broadcast executive, who led Phoenix’s highly rated NBC affiliate for more than a decade.
 He teaches and mentors students at the Cronkite School and serves as a senior advisor to Arizona PBS.
-He also serves as a senior advisor to the Arizona State University Foundation, assisting with development efforts and with the Central Idea and Sun Devil 365 initiatives.
-Misner served as president and general manager of 12 News, KPNX-TV, from 2002-2016.
+He also serves as a senior advisor to the Arizona State University Foundation.
+Misner served as president and general manager of TEGNA’s 12 News/KPNX-TV, from 2002-2016.
 He also led KMSB-TV, the Fox affiliate in Tucson, and KNAZ-TV, the NBC affiliate in Flagstaff (also TEGNA properties.)
 He was also Chief Operating Officer of Gannett’s Republic Media combined television, print and digital operation from 2010-2014.
-Misner serves on the Boards of Directors of the Arizona-Mexico Commission, the Arizona Chamber of Commerce and the Cronkite Endowment Board, of which he was president from 2009-2013.
-He also has served as chairman of the Arizona Broadcasters Association.
+Misner serves on the Board of Directors of the Arizona-Mexico Commission.
+He is past-chairman of both the Cronkite Endowment Board and the Arizona Broadcasters Association.

 Ph.D., Northwestern University

 Jacob Nelson uses qualitative and quantitative methods to study the changing relationship between journalists and their audiences.
 He will earn his doctorate from Northwestern University’s Media, Technology, and Society program in May 2018.
 His dissertation is exploring how three different news organizations define, pursue, and measure “audience engagement,” a term portrayed by many within journalism as the answer to the industry’s ails.
 In 2017, he was named a Knight News Innovation Fellow by Columbia Journalism School’s Tow Center for Digital Journalism.